Why Leadership Passion Is Important

 Fostering a Passion for Work in Employees

 It’s one thing to have passion as a leader; it’s an entirely different thing to be able to instill that passion in your team members.
 There is no guarantee that workers will feel strongly connected to their work.
-It’s possible that they will for a short period of time.
+They may last for a short period of time.

 Still, suppose you want to maintain their interest and excitement over the long term.
 In that case, you need to be intentional about inspiring them.